GRCDEV/ArduSim/help/usage.md

     * *Enable arducopter logging*.
 The firmware of the virtual flight controller can provide a binary log file that can be analyzed with tools like APM Planner 2.
     * *Restrict battery capacity*.
 By default, the battery capacity is almost infinite.
 The user can set a normal battery capacity to analyze the energy consumption produced by the protocol.
     * *Measure CPU usage*.
 If the behavior of the protocol is not the expected, or it includes complex calculus, it is possible that the CPU usage is too high to simulate a large amount of multicopters.
 Checking this option allows to log the CPU usage to a file for further analysis.
+    * *Enable background map*. if selected, ArduSim tries to download a background map to show below the UAVs.
+At this moment, this option is useless, as Google has changed the Google Static Maps API policy and you need a paid Key to download images.
+It is planned to implement a workaround with Bing in the future, and the possibility of using Google Static Maps API with a valid key provided in the INI file.
     * *Rendering quality*.
 Four rendering quality levels have been analyzed in a [journal article](https://doi.org/10.1016/j.simpat.2018.06.009) about ArduSim, showing that they can be categorized in two groups attending the impact on the system performance.
 The levels *Maximum performance* and *Text smoothed* have lower impact than *Text and lines smoothed* and *Maximum quality*.

 * General parameters: